PriyanshuBBS/kavach/readme.md

 # Kavach

 A Face detection progam from Video.
 It can play important role in security.<br>
-It provides and aditional layer for threats preventions.
+It provides and additional layer for threats preventions.
 Training models can get data from Government or Institution <br><br>
      <img src="https://github.com/PriyanshuBBS/Media/blob/master/KAVACH_page-0001.jpg" alt="SIMZER" style="margin:10px 10px">